tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/16-Stu_Transact/README.md

 * Click "Add Custom Node", then add the custom network information that you set in the genesis.

-* Ensure that you scroll down to choose `Custom` in the "Network" column to reveal more options like `Chain ID`:
+* Make sure that you scroll down to choose `Custom` in the "Network" column to reveal more options like `Chain ID`:

  ![custom network](Images/custom-network.png)